elotroalex/chiens/_texts/translation.md

 - I say, let sleeping dogs lie!
 - I'm not one to dump oil on a fire
 - but I do choose to pour water on embers
-- {:.pr} and I say that I smell a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging wire of his cruel memories
+- {:.pr} and I say that I smell a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging string of his cruel memories
-- {: .pr} and I say that we must forget, that the wrong of the vanquished is to be defeated, but their crime is to remember.
+- {: .pr} and I say that we must forget, that the wrong of the vanquished is to be defeated, but their crime is not knowing how to forget.
 - {: .pr} As the volunteer Minister of Propriety
-- I scream, "inconvenient" at the indecent attention-seeking of questions---you should keep them to yourself.
+- I scream, "inconvenient" at the indecent display of questions---that one should not ask.
 - "Inconvenient," you hear?
 - I say, I want to forget long and hard.

 - {:.sp} Toussaint *(standing up.)*

 - ...
-And I want to cry.
+And I want to scream.

 - {:.sp}  The Black Man with Glasses *(fleeing.)*